taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"The [Legged Squad Support System](https://en.wikipedia.org/wiki/Legged_Squad_Support_System), or LS3, was a military project by the former United States of America during the early 21st century, with the goal of creating legged robots that could function as autonomous packhorses for land-based military operations.
 Inital work on this concept between 2009 and 2015 resulted in important insights about autonomous robotic technology, but the robots created at the time were deemed too noisy, too challenging to repair in the field, and unsuitable for integration into traditional military operational structures."**

 **"On March 16, 2096, Lt.
 Gen. Janine [Diamandis](https://en.wikipedia.org/wiki/Peter_Diamandis), Surgeon General of the World Government Military, presented to the World Government Security Council a proposal to resurrect the LS3 concept, in order to reduce the health risk to planetside human military personnel.
-Thanks to the many advancements in eSyrup technology since the Global Water Crisis, Lt.
+Thanks to the many advancements in SynTh technology since the Global Water Crisis, Lt.
 Gen. Diamandis reported high confidence in currently available methods to create intelligent, self-repairing, and silent biomemetic robots that could function as part of scouting and re-supplying teams for planetside operations.
 Based on the Surgeon General's report, the World Government Security Council passed Resolution 222, authorizing a top secret research collaboration with [Space University](https://en.wikipedia.org/wiki/International_Space_University) to build SynTh-based robotic pack animals..."**

 ### Page 1